 Any other suggestions?

 When shooting a time-lapse video, make sure that you use a tripod to keep your camera steady.
 But if you want to introduce a different type of movement, you can always position your camera on a turntable to capture a 360-degree time-lapse video.
 Motorized turntables, for which you can control the speed or degree of the spin, are widely available.
 If you have the time for some post-production, license some music and add it to your video.
-Above all, time-lapse videos are about capturing change, and you can check out the time-lapse videos at our stock footage site Artgrid for inspiration.
+Above all, time-lapse videos are about capturing change, and you can check out the time-lapse videos at our stock footage section for inspiration.
 But for any subject where you want to document a process of transformation, whether that’s personal or professional, time-lapse videography is a great jumping-off point.